jhustata/book/_build/html/_sources/iii.md

 ```

-In this coda subtle variants in code are introduced:
+In this coda, subtle variants when compared with iterations 1-4 are introduced:

 ```stata